apache/pulsar/site2/docs/security-overview.md

 :::note

-Starting from 2.11.0, if you can configure [Mutual TLS](security-tls-transport.md) with any one of the above authentication providers.
+Starting from 2.11.0, you can configure [Mutual TLS](security-tls-transport.md) with any one of the above authentication providers.

 :::